apostrophecms/apostrophe-documentation/modules/apostrophe-schemas/browser-apostrophe-array-editor-modal.md

 by `createItem`, which should be called instead if your intention is to immediately display the new item in the item editor.
 ### setItemTitles()
+this method is now a bc placeholder, except that it is still responsible for setting `_ordinal` to a unique counting number for each item that does not yet have one
 ### refreshItems()
 bc wrapper.
 This method was redundant.
 See `refresh`
 ### createItem()